World Chefs: Besh, Sánchez bring Mexican flavors to New Orleans

-NEW YORK (Reuters) - American celebrity chefs John Besh and Aarón Sánchez took their version of modern Mexican flavors to New Orleans when they opened a Johnny Sánchez restaurant in the city known for its Creole cuisine.
+NEW YORK, Dec 30 (Reuters) - American celebrity chefs John Besh and Aarón Sánchez took their version of modern Mexican flavors to New Orleans when they opened a Johnny Sánchez restaurant in the city known for its Creole cuisine.

 It is their second Johnny Sánchez eatery and features Sánchez’s twists on tacos and familiar Mexican fares using local produce and seafood procured by Besh.